jackaharrisii/Product-Inventory-Lab/instructions/section-01.md

 As an example I will be using a store that sells Sneakers and Whiskey.
 So, I know I will definately have a Sneaker class and a Whiskey class.
 We will see later on that we will create a few more classes to help manage our inventory.

 1. Create feature branch
-2. Create packages for models, services and test
+2. Create packages for Sneakers, Whiskey and test
-3. Create models, service and test stubs
+3. Create Sneakers, service and test stubs
 4. Update git and push to github

 First, we will checkout the dev branch and create a new feature branch.
 Now switch to the newly created branch.